Recap: The Simpsons S 7 E 9 Sideshow Bobs Last Gleaming

-Anal Probing: Although unrelated to the plot, whilst searching an Air Force base for Bob, an airman opens the door to Hangar 18 before quickly closing it again after seeing a alien with a glowstick.
+- Anal Probing: Although unrelated to the plot, whilst searching an Air Force base for Bob, an airman opens the door to Hangar 18 before quickly closing it again after seeing a alien with a glowstick.
 The airman proclaims, "Watch out!
 He's got his probe!"

 Sideshow Bob: Air show?
 Buzz-cut Alabamians spewing colored smoke from their whizz jets to the strains of "Rock You Like a Hurricane"?
 What kind of country-fried rube is still impressed by that?

 Grandpa: Junk?!
 That's the Wright Brothers' plane!
 At Kitty Hawk in 1902, Charles Lindbergh flew that on a thimble-full of corn oil.
 Single-handedly won us the Civil War, it did!

 - Cool Old Lady: Alluded to in the crappy sitcom that Bob's cellmate is watching:

 Grandma: "Friend"?
 You mean you two aren't knockin' boots? (laugh track) Ever do the "back seat mambo", Craigy? (laugh track) Now, I'm gonna haul ass to Lollapalooza! (revs her motorcycle)

-Danger Deadpan: Two fighter jets are scrambled to intercept Sideshow Bob's escape in the Wright brothers' plane.
+- Danger Deadpan: Two fighter jets are scrambled to intercept Sideshow Bob's escape in the Wright brothers' plane.
 It does not go well, as the pilot comments Yeagerly: "Bogey's air speed not sufficient for intercept.
 Suggest we get out and walk."

 - Fall of the House of Cards: Sideshow Bob builds a miniature model of Westminster Abbey, which collapses from the sound of people laughing at the Krusty the Klown Show.

 - Fanservice: "We have searched every square inch of this base, and found nothing but porno, porno, PORNO!"

-Fate Worse Than Death: In the war room, Quimby makes the decision to shut down television in order to save the lives of the citizens.
+- Fate Worse Than Death: In the war room, Quimby makes the decision to shut down television in order to save the lives of the citizens.
 Krusty is vehemently opposed:

 Krusty: Let's not go nuts!
 Would it really be worth living in a world without television?
 I think the survivors would envy the dead!

-Going Commando: Bart is "going commando" when he and Lisa get trapped in the airforce base.
+- Going Commando: Bart is "going commando" when he and Lisa get trapped in the airforce base.

 Bart: Ahhh!
 Free and easy, Lis'!
 There's nothing like an unfurnished basement for pure comfort.